Safety 'What to do if'

 If you or someone you are with has a bad reaction and needs medical help, talk to the nearest member of staff immediately.
 Let the medics know what has been taken.
 You could save your friend’s life.
 We guarantee you will not get in trouble.
 People who are overdosing can go downhill very quickly so don’t delay in seeking help.

-If you take drugs and become ill, depressed or concerned, make sure you ask the nearest member of staff to direct you to our Medical Tent or Welfare Tent.
+If you take drugs and become ill, depressed or concerned, make sure you ask the nearest member of staff to direct you to our Medical Tent or Wellbeing Tent.

 UK Narcotics Anonymous are situated in Purple Campsite, at the entrance to Green Campsite.
 Their opening hours are: